GrahamCampbell/Laravel-Throttle/README.md

 The `'count'` method will return the number of hits to the throttle.

+The `'ttl'` method will return the time until the end of the current duration in seconds.

 The `'check'` method will return a boolean representing whether or not the hit limit has been exceeded.

 ##### Throttler\CacheThrottler